micmejia/bible-dump/NKJV/Exodus/Exod 32.md

 So the sons of Levi did according to the word of Moses.
 And about three thousand men of the people fell that day.

 ###### 29
-Then Moses said, [^e]"Consecrate yourselves today to the Lord, that He may bestow on you a blessing this day, for every man has opposed his son and his brother."
+Then Moses said, "Consecrate yourselves today to the Lord, that He may bestow on you a blessing this day, for every man has opposed his son and his brother."

 ###### 30
 Now it came to pass on the next day that Moses said to the people, "You have committed a great sin.
 So now I will go up to the Lord; perhaps I can make atonement for your sin."